Chat with us, powered by LiveChat

 Employers should only consider relevant past convictions when examining an applicant's police check.
 That way, they can evade unfounded discrimination while attracting top talents to their organisation.

-How to pass a police check
+How to pass a Nationally Coordinated Criminal History Check

 • 1) Have a clean criminal record